microsoft/everyonecancode/instructions/day1/ApplicationPart1/README.md

 ![Git status](./images/git-status.png)

-Now run first `git add .` what will add all changed files to the staging area.
+Now first run `git add .` this will add all changed files to the staging area.
 Afterwards run `git commit -m "Update title and color"` to commit your changes.
 The `-m` flag is used to add a commit message.
 It is important to add a meaningful commit message, so that others can understand what you have changed.
 Afterwards run `git push` to push your changes to GitHub.

 ![Git commit and push](./images/git-commit-push.png)